brechtm/rinohtype/doc/basicstyling.rst

 definition for a particular document element is not included in the style sheet, the default values for its style properties are used.

+.. todo:: specifying a custom matcher for an INI style sheet

-Unless a custom :class:`StyledMatcher` is passed to :class:`StyleSheetFile`, the :ref:`default matcher <default_matcher>` is used.
+    Unless a custom :class:`StyledMatcher` is passed to :class:`StyleSheetFile`, the :ref:`default matcher <default_matcher>` is
+    used.
 Providing your own matcher offers even more customizability, but it is unlikely you will need this.
 See :ref:`matchers`.

 .. note:: In the future, rinohtype will be able to generate an empty INI style
     sheet, listing all styles defined in the matcher with the supported style